Crusader tank: Design and development

 In 1938, Nuffield Mechanizations and Aero Limited produced their A16 design for a heavy cruiser tank based on Christie suspension.
 Looking for a lighter and cheaper tank to build, the General Staff requested alternatives from British industry.
 To this end, the A13 Mk III cruiser tank, which was to enter service as the "Tank, Cruiser Mk V" (known as the Covenanter), was designed by London Midland and Scottish.
 Nuffield was, in 1939, offered the opportunity to take part in the production of the Covenanter.

-Nuffield, however, preferred to work on its own version of the A13—though it still provided design work for the Covenanter's turret.
+Nuffield preferred to work on its own version of the A13, though it still provided design work for the Covenanter's turret.
 This new tank was adopted as "Tank, Cruiser, Mk VI Crusader", under General Staff specification A15.
-Although Crusader is often referred to as an improved version of the Covenanter, in fact it was a parallel design.
-Both tanks were ordered "off the drawing board" without building prototypes first.
+Although Crusader is often referred to as an improved version of the Covenanter, it was a parallel design.
+Both tanks were ordered "off the drawing board" without prototypes.
 Despite a later start, the pilot model of the Crusader was ready six weeks before the first Covenanter.

-Unlike earlier "Christie cruisers" (the A13 Mark III and Mark IV tanks and the Mark V Covenanter) that were built with four road wheels, Crusader had five road wheels each side to improve weight distribution in a tank that weighed almost 20 tons instead of the 14 tons of the previous cruisers.
+Unlike earlier "Christie cruisers" (the A13 Mark III and Mark IV tanks and the Mark V Covenanter) that were built with four road wheels, Crusader had five road wheels each side to improve weight distribution in a tank that weighed almost 20 LT instead of the 14 LT of the previous cruisers.
 The 32 in-diameter wheels were of pressed steel with solid rubber tyres.
 The hull sides were built up of two separated plates, with the suspension arms between them.

 It had a different engine from the Covenanter, different steering system and a conventional cooling system with radiators in the engine compartment.
-Covenanter used a brand new engine design, whereas Crusader adapted the readily available Liberty engine to fit into a lower profile engine compartment.
+Covenanter used a new engine design and Crusader adapted the readily available Liberty engine to fit into a lower profile engine compartment.
 At the left side of the front hull—a place occupied by the engine radiator in the Covenanter—was mounted a small hand-traversed auxiliary turret armed with a Besa machine gun.
 The auxiliary turret was awkward to use and was often removed in the field or remained unoccupied.

-Both the A13 Mk III Covenanter and the A15 Crusader designs used the same main turret.
+The A13 Mk III Covenanter and the A15 Crusader designs used the same main turret.
 The turret was polygonal—with sides that sloped out then in again—to give maximum space on the limited turret ring diameter.
 Early production vehicles had a "semi-internal" cast gun mantlet, which was quickly replaced in production by a better protected larger cast mantlet with three vertical slits for the main gun, a coaxial Besa machine gun, and the sighting telescope.
 There was no cupola for the commander, who instead had a flat hatch with the periscope mounted through it.

 The main armament, as in other British tanks of the period, was balanced so that the gunner could control its elevation through a padded shaft against his right shoulder rather than using a geared mechanism.
 This fitted well with the British doctrine of firing accurately on the move.